emnify/product-docs/docs/services/network/global-iot-network.md

 &nbsp;
 - Roaming with eDRX
 &nbsp;
-As with PSM - not all NB-IoT and LTE-M networks support eDRX or the same timer configuration - and even if they do this does not guarantee that a roaming SIM card can utilize eDRX.
-We therefore also test and publish the eDRX availability on our [LTE-M](https://www.emnify.com/lte-m-coverage?hsLang=en) and [NB-IoT](https://www.emnify.com/nb-iot-coverage) roaming footprint.
+As with PSM - not all NB-IoT and LTE-M networks support eDRX or the same timer configuration - and even if they do this doesn't guarantee that a roaming SIM card can utilize eDRX. emnify therefore also tests and publishes the eDRX availability on our [LTE-M](https://www.emnify.com/lte-m-coverage?hsLang=en) and [NB-IoT](https://www.emnify.com/nb-iot-coverage) roaming footprint.
 - [AT Command examples for eDRX settings](#eDRX_AT_COMMANDS)
 &nbsp;
 The standard 3GPP defined AT-command to configure eDRX is `AT+CEDRXS`.